Field Trip Programs

 Grades 1 – 2 | Time: 2 Hours

 Through field investigations, students become aware of the diversity of aquatic and terrestrial insects found at the preserve.
 They will observe insects’ life cycles and compare the stages of metamorphosis exhibited by each species.
-FOSS Aligned.
+Includes Pond Portion.
+Available in early Fall and spring.

 New Plants